 The only remedy I can suggest is to spend as much time alone and do some soul searching, reading on subjects of how you feel to get your mind into perspective.
 Exercise as often as you can and eat better, disregard eating junk food, and don’t oversleep it only adds to your depression.
 Choose your friends wisely, and be careful for those you do associate with, they can sense your vulnerability, and taking you for granted will be their advantage.
 Be good to yourself during this time, it’s a fragile time, but you will survive it.
 It’s very important you come out ahead, truly understanding who you are.
 If you don’t you never will.

-Try your best to avoid relationships of any kind, you are vulnerable and may have convinced yourself in believing you are ready for a partner long term.
+Try your best to avoid relationships of any kind, you are vulnerable and may have convinced yourself in believing you are ready for a long-term partner long term.
 It’s really not the right time and you’re only going to be disappointed.
 Couples married during this time are at high risk of divorce, they can not support each other and will bring out the worst in one another until they separate.
-Hang in there, and tell each other how you feel, it’s okay, to be honest, it’s critical to support each other if you can’t take some time out.
+Hang in there, and tell each other how you feel, It’s okay, to be honest, it’s critical to support each other if you can’t take some time out.

 This middle change is a very long journey and you will feel sad at moments, happy and, depressed.
 You’re going to question yourself more than you should, this is important to get any help you may need as you don’t want your thoughts running away with you.
-Some people, don’t recognize this change because they have convinced themselves it’s only a phase and it will quickly pass or their self medicating it.
+Some people, don’t recognize this change because they have convinced themselves it’s only a phase and it will quickly pass or they self self-medicating it.
 That is a big NO NO…you don’t want to do that.
 The mid-life change lasts 10 years, it’s not a phase that will disappear overnight.

-For those who are struggling to navigate thru it but feel very unsure of themselves.
+For those who are struggling to navigate through it but feel very unsure of themselves.
 This is why it’s important to take good care of yourself and not be in a hurry or make impulsive decisions.
 Stay away from BOOZE and DRUGS!!!

 I’ve witnessed my parents suffer in the same way and they almost divorced twice.
 You must be good to yourself and to each other if you intend to survive it.
 Let your kids know how you feel, it’s okay to tell them how you feel, you are human and you cry when you feel pain.
-It’s important for children to understand, they might be a comfort to you more than you realize.
+It’s important for children to understand, that they might be a comfort to you more than you realize.